kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 It might be a perfect match for me because…You can think of your own answer at this point if you read all the above examples.

-**Where do you see yourself five years from now?**
+## Where do you see yourself five years from now?

-Problem solving.
+Problem-solving.
 Check.
-Long term thingking.
+Long term thinking.
 This is what this question is supposed to check.

+## Main Reason Why Call Center Interview Questions are Difficult

 Here's the thing.